Marto93/Alzheimer-Dementia-Stage-Classification/README.md

 - Mild Demented
 - Moderate Demented

- I decided not to use an already existing architecture, and to implement my CNN from scratch.
+ I decided not to use an already existing architecture, and to implement the CNN from scratch.